drbenmorgan/lpcm/lpcm/src/README.md

 Description
 -----------

-lpcm is a python library for fitting multivariate data patterns with local principal curves (lpc); including simple tools for measuring goodness-of-fit.
+lpcm is a python library for fitting multivariate data patterns with local principal curves (lpc); including simple tools for measuring goodness-of-fit, track-cluster splitting/merging/pruning, and output serialisation

 Installation
 ------------